Skip to main contentAccessibility feedback

 Significance of Ash Wednesday

-Ash Wednesday is not mandatory in the Catholic Church, so going to Mass is a personal choice.
+Ash Wednesday service is not mandatory in the Catholic Church, so going to Mass is a personal choice.
 However, many Catholics observe this day by attending Mass and receiving ashes on their forehead.
 The priest may say the words, “Remember that you are dust, and to dust you shall return,” emphasizing the virtues of penance and humility.

 What’s the Deal with Ashes on Ash Wednesday?